dimo414/php-auth/UserManager/README.txt

 	Version 1.5.0 - check http://www.digitalgemstones.com/code/tools/auth/UserManager/ for up to date versions.
 	The UserManager class is a totally self contained user management system.
 Include the class in your website, and you have with a few short lines of code a fully operational login system, including multiple user levels (default User, SuperUser, and Admin) and the ability to lock web pages from users without appropriate permissions - similar to .htaccess and .htpassword locking, except integrated with your website rather than a series of intrusive 401 login prompts.

 	There are two versions, XMLUserManager and MySQLUserManager, both of which extend UserManager.
-XMLUserManager is the primary tool, providing user managment without a database or any complicated configuration.
-MySQLUserManager is a new tool which lets you maintain larger user bases, and is ideal if you are already using a database, but don't have user managment.
+XMLUserManager is the primary tool, providing user management without a database or any complicated configuration.
+MySQLUserManager is a new tool which lets you maintain larger user bases, and is ideal if you are already using a database, but don't have user management.
 Both classes follow the same interface, and therefore switching from one to the other is as easy as changing which class you initialize.

 --------------------------------------------------------------------------------